 540 Museum Studies Exhibition Colloquium (4, Sp) Seminar for Museum Studies Exhibition.
+In-depth study for preparation and selection.
 In-depth study for preparation and selection of pieces to include in the Museum Studies Exhibition.
 Topic determined by faculty committee.

-541ab Museum Studies Exhibition (4-4, FaSp) Preparation and mounting of a professional exhibition. a: Preparation of catalogue; b: mounting and dismantling of exhibition.
+541ab Museum Studies Exhibition (4-4,

+FaSp) Preparation and mounting of a professional exhibition. a: Preparation of catalogue; b: mounting and dismantling of exhibition.

-550 Art, Business and the Law (4, FaSp) Investigation of the financial, legal and ethical dimensions of the collection and display of cultural property by private and public institutions.
+550 Art, Business and the Law (4, FaSp)

+Investigation of the financial, legal and ethical dimensions of the collection and display of cultural property by private and public institutions.
 Participants will explore the legal and ethical issues related to the public use of museums and visual reproductive technologies.

-590 Directed Research (2-12, FaSpSm) Research leading to the master's degree.
+Research leading to the master's degree.
 Maximum units which may be applied to the degree to be determined by the department.
 Graded CR/NC.

-594abz Master's Thesis (2-2-0, FaSpSm) Credit upon acceptance of thesis.
+594abz Master's Thesis (2-2-0, FaSpSm) Credit upon acceptance of thesis Graded

+Credit upon acceptance of thesis.
 Graded IP/CR/NC.

-599 Special Topics (2-4, max 8, Irregular) Comprehensive exploration of particular aspects of the history of art.
+599 Special Topics (2-4, max 8, Irregular)

+Comprehensive exploration of particular aspects of the history of art.
 Departmental approval.